 It’s exciting, isn’t it?

-Writing your first book and then sending the final version to your editor and later it being available (and SELLING!) on stores like Amazon.
+Writing your first book and then sending the final version to your editor, and later it is available (and SELLING!) on Amazon.

 The months (or even years) of hard work are over, and now you can watch with pride as your book goes out into the world.

 But, what if you’re not there yet?
 What if you’re still struggling to finish your first book?

 In this post, I’m going to be honest with you.